-Ensure that pharmaceuticals are not present in levels potentially harmful to humans or animals
+e.
+Ensure that pharmaceuticals are not present at levels potentially harmful to humans or animals

-- Develop pan-Canadian guidelines and a monitoring program for the protection of aquatic, land and human health to avoid unnecessary exposure to pharmaceuticals and other contaminants. - Develop detailed planning for appropriate sewage waste treatment and disposal. - Further support is needed to ensure the return or proper disposal of unused or expired prescription drugs and medications as an alternative to flushing them down the toilet or throwing them into the regular garbage.
+- i.
+Develop a national pharmaceutical monitoring program with guidelines for the protection of aquatic and terrestrial environments to avoid unnecessary exposure to these and other contaminants. - ii.
+Develop detailed planning for appropriate sewage waste treatment and disposal. - iii.
+Provide proper Integrated Solid Waste Management infrastructure, including support programs for the return or proper disposal of unused or expired prescription drugs and medications, as an alternative to flushing medications down the toilet or throwing them into the regular garbage.